Shining a light on bulbs

 by Mark Evans

 Plants are the primary source of fuel for a bushfire and, even though all plants burn, the location, arrangement and maintenance of vegetation within a garden has a bigger impact on how a bushfire will spread rather than the flammability of individual plants.
 The aim of bushfire gardening is to reduce radiant heat, prevent flame contact and minimise ember attack on the house.
-This can increase the likelihood of the house surviving a bushfire, … Read more »
+This can increase the likelihood of the house surviving a … Read more »